To Rescue Atlantic Yards, Developer Sought to Supersize Project

 While the 2023 proposals stalled, new versions may resurface soon, given recent disclosure that a successor developer—apparently, Related Companies—may emerge.
 After all, Related made its Hudson Yards plan viable by building bigger.

-Beyond that, Greenland—perhaps with a partner/successor?—has been invited to present an updated plan for Site 5, bounded by Atlantic, Flatbush, and Fourth avenues, and Pacific Street, to ESD.
+Beyond that, Greenland—with an expected partner/successor—has been invited to present an updated plan for Site 5, bounded by Atlantic, Flatbush, and Fourth avenues, and Pacific Street, to ESD.
 Surely that will build on the scale and elements established in Exhibit K of that Interim Lease.

 New railyard plans likely would build on the 2023 proposal, increasing scale to boost revenue.
 Even with more public receptivity to density, that formula likely would provoke pushback, at least if such plans see sunlight rather than get presented as a fait accompli.